ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 ### Security Considerations

 Since the request was successfully issued, the information contained in the details section of the Peer Location Register Request of the peer being contacted is returned to the requester.
-The requester will then know how many locations will be contacted and where to expect a reply.
+The requester will then know how many locations will be contacted and where to expect a notification reply.

 ### Example